 By Pete Harrison

-"How can you create a gas market, or any market, if you have one or two inputs," the official added.
-"The only thing that will happen is that prices will skyrocket."
+"This evolving gap will likely drive price differentials towards a premium for diesel and could also have an impact on the absolute level of product and crude prices," it said.
 (Reuters)For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.